-Torah in Vayakhel: Bezalel son of Uri, son of Chur was appointed to be the one to oversee the building of the Mishkan.

-Midrash: When Moshe was in heaven receiving the second set of Tablets, he was instructed and taught by G-d all the aspects relating to the building of the Mishkan.
-G-d informed Moshe that he would not be the one to oversee its building, but rather it would be Bezalel.
+The Torah tells in the Portion of Vayakhel that Bezalel son of Uri, son of Chur was appointed to be the one to oversee the building of the Mishkan.
+The Midrash tells us that when Moshe was in heaven receiving the second set of Tablets he was instructed and taught by G'd all the aspects relating to the building of the Mishkan.
+G'd informed Moshe that he would not be the one to oversee its building, but rather it would be Bezalel.
 Moshe had initially believed that he would be the one to be responsible for its building because he was the most qualified to infuse the necessary intent into all of its components.

-Nevertheless, G-d informed Moshe that Bezalel would be the one.
-When Moshe returned to the Jewish people and told them that they were to commence building the Mishkan, they had asked him, "Who will be the one to oversee its building?"
+Nevertheless, G'd informed Moshe that Bezalel would be the one.

+The Midrash continues to tell us that when Moshe returned to the Jewish people and told them that they were to commence building the Mishkan, they had asked him, "Who will be the one to oversee its building?"
 He responded, "Bezalel, son of Uri, son of Chur."
 They were taken aback because Bezalel was the nephew of Moshe.

 The Jewish people said, "Moshe, you are the king over the people.
 Your brother Aaron has been chosen to be the High Priest.
 His sons are the priests and his assistants.
 Your family carries the most important vessels of the Mishkan.
 Now you appoint Bezalel, who is the grandson of your sister Miriam to be the one to oversee the building of the Mishkan.
 It seems that you are taking all of the positions of honor for yourself.
 (Moshe was accused of nepotism)."

-Moshe responded, "This is what G-d has commanded me."
-Meaning, Moshe was not the one who chose Bezalel to be the overseer, but rather it was G-d Himself Who had chosen him.
+Moshe responded, "This is what G'd has commanded me."
+Meaning, Moshe was not the one who chose Bezalel to be the overseer, but rather it was G'd Himself Who had chosen him.
 Upon hearing this, the Jewish people were satisfied and no longer had a question regarding Bezalel's appointment.
 Why were they placated so easily when initially they had suspected Moshe of nepotism?

-Torah: The process of the purification of the Red Heifer is the ultimate statute.
+The Torah tells us that the process of the purification of the Red Heifer is the ultimate statute.
 It is something that is a contradiction within itself.
 The sprinkling of the ashes of the Red Heifer purifies the one who is contaminated and contaminates the one who is pure.
 It is something of an enigma.
-King Solomon, who was the wisest man to ever live, said that this particular law of the Red Heifer was "far from my grasp."
+King Solomon, who was the wisest man to ever live said that this particular law of the Red Heifer was "far from my grasp."
 He understood all the Statues of the Torah with the exception of the Red Heifer.